CMilby/DijkstraShortestPath/README.md

 Dijkstra's Shortest Path Algorithm
 ==================================
-Wanting to try to implement DSA, I looked for visual examples to see how it actually worked.
+Wanting to try to implement DSPA, I looked for visual examples to see how it actually worked.
 Unable to find some I decided to make my own visual example.
 ##How It Works
 Left Click: This will use the current tool that is selected
 Middle Click: Unhighlight all highighted nodes